juhachmann/not_amazon_bookstore_api/README.md

   <br>
 </h1>

-<h4 align="center">A simple bookstore API built with Spring Boot.
-Plus it is not Amazon</h4>
+<h4 align="center">A simple bookstore API built with Spring Boot</h4>

 <p align="center">
   <a href="#features">Features</a> •
   <a href="#install">Install</a> •
   <a href="#endpoints">Endpoints</a> •
   <a href="#credits">Credits</a> •
+  <a href="pt-BR.md">Português</a> •
 </p>

-> This project is ideal as ready-to-use api endpoints to start building your frontend projects.
-It may also be useful if you want a start point to learn and play with Spring Boot for building REST apis.
+> This project is ideal if you need a ready-to-use api to start building your frontend projects.
+It may also be useful if you want a starting point to learn and play around with Spring Boot for building REST apis.

 ## Features